vives-ai-edge/workshop/src/01-introduction/01-hello-world/index.md

 6. [Deploy to a Microcontroller](../02-training-a-model/index.md)

 The training dataset can be adjusted to your liking, but keep in mind that the program running on the microcontroller will have to be adjusted accordingly!

+## Next steps

+Running the notebook will have created a new folder named `models`.
+In that folder you can find `model.cc` which is a C++ file that contains an array with the quantized weights of the model you created and trained.
+In the next steps we are going to use that file to infere the model on the Sensortile microcontroller.